 On August 30, 2010, the Tenth Circuit Court of Appeals issued a ruling vacating the District Court's preliminary injunction on the grounds that ClearOne's promise to advance criminal defense expenses was conditioned upon compliance with ClearOne's bylaws and ClearOne had the power to cease advancement based on certain conditions, as long as ClearOne acted in good faith.
-Since the District Court had erred by reforming the ESA to make ClearOne's obligation to advance unconditional, the case was remanded to the District Court.
+After the case was remanded to the District Court, we filed a motion seeking the return to ClearOne of all the monies paid pursuant to the Order, and the motion is scheduled to be heard on May 18, 2011.